 Flavor wise, think of a good Parmigiano-Reggiano, with a little kick of sweet mountain Gruyére.
 It's excellent on polenta or in risotto.
 It brings the smoothness of cheddar, the texture of Parmigiano-Reggiano and the mellowness of sweet mountain butter to your table.

 Wow!
-Big fruity notes upfront give way to bright and buttery notes that last and last in the long, long finish.
+Our current wheel of piave is perfectly balanced between sweet and savory, like the fruity glaze on a holiday ham.
+The flavor lasts and lasts in the long, long finish.
 This cheese has been consistently excellent for some time now and shows no signs of changing any time soon!